FedericoCampanozzi/PizzaManagerAPP/README.md

 - Update role doesn't work correctly
 - In worker page (chef + delivery man) doesn't show some columns
 - Edit Status doesn't work correctly
-- Understande bindings attribute php jsx
+- Understand bindings attribute from react to php
+- Chef and Deliveryman have to see pizzas in their state (Chef => isPizzaStatus = 1, Deliveryman => isPizzaStatus = 0)
+- Size e crush have to select combo